 – If you are an author or designer, I sincerely hope you never have to face the difficulties I have experienced.
 I hope my story encourages you to read contracts carefully and ask questions before signing.
 I am always open to sharing more details if it may help others.

-– If you have experience, advice, or professional knowledge related to author or designer rights, I would be grateful to hear from you.
+– If you have experience, advice, or professional knowledge related to author or designer rights to face with this situation with TUVA, I would be grateful to hear from you.

 My wish is simple: to close this chapter peacefully and move forward.
 I want to focus on new projects, creativity, and the joy that crochet brings, not ongoing conflict.
 Thank you to everyone who has supported my work over the years and continues to stand with me.